ricardoaraujo75/devops-ocp-helm/README.md

 Right now, let's run the pipeline to confirm that everything is fine.

 Before running, let's talk about the responsibility of the CI and CD.
-More information in CI/CD article [4].
+More information in CI/CD [article](https://github.com/siamaksade/openshift-cicd-demo).

 #### Continuous Integration - CI